 Risk Factors In valuing Your Agency

-As many agents know, Agency Consulting Group, Inc. performs hundreds of agency valuations each year on behalf of internal valuations, adding partners, mergers, acquisitions, sales, ESOPs, and court cases throughout the United States.
+Agency Consulting Group, Inc. performs hundreds of agency valuations each year on behalf of internal valuations, or in preparation for: adding partners, mergers, acquisitions, sales, ESOPs, and in court cases throughout the United States.
+Because we have performed hundreds of valuations and prepared valuations for over 25 years, we have become Expert Witnesses in State and Federal venues on this subject.

 One of the questions that we get from many agents learning how to value their own agencies is regarding the concept of Agency Risk Factors that form a discount factor to the raw value of an agency.

-There are two forms of risk factors that must be considered in the construction of a final Agency Risk Discount Factor, the Time-Value of Money (also known as the Risk Free Rate) and the Inherent Agency Risks.
+There are two forms of risk factors that must be considered in the construction of a final Agency Risk Discount Factor, the Time-Value of Money also known as the Risk Free Rate and the Inherent Agency Risks.

 While the first Risk Discount factor is relatively objective, the next one is not.
 Specific agency risk factors are defined as the unique risks within the agency that increases or decreases the value of the agency over time due to inherent conditions within the specific agency.
-Many valuers attempt to attribute average Risk Discount factors to the stock market indices related to the recent average sale of insurance businesses to and from publicly traded companies.
-We believe that this falls into the category of Valuation Voodoo similar to believing that because an agency in California (whose specifics conditions you do not know) was sold for twice its revenues, that an agency in Iowa or Vermont (or any other agency) should also be valued at twice its revenues.
+Many appraisers attempt to attribute average Risk Discount factors to the stock market indices related to the recent average sale of insurance businesses to and from publicly traded companies.
+We believe that this falls into the category of “Valuation Voodoo” similar to believing that because an agency in California whose specifics conditions you do not know was sold for twice its revenues, that an agency in Iowa or Vermont or any other agency should also be valued at twice its revenues.
 In a simple analogy, relating the value of your agency to those of recent publicly held corporation sales and purchases is like equating the value of a national chain hamburger restaurant to that of the local burger joint in your town.
-The only thing they have in common (we hope) is the fact that they use beef in their burgers.
+The only thing they have in common is the fact that they use beef in their burgers.

 The 17 major categories that we assess in our valuations are: